sagaban/react-native-practical-guide-code/README.md

 To debug the React Native app, install [React Native Debugger](https://github.com/jhen0409/react-native-debugger) and enable *Debug JS Remotely* from the app.
 Remember to close the browser tab that will be opened.

-To debug the Android app itself, just run `react-native log-android` from the terminal.
+To get the native app logs, just run `androidLog` from the terminal.

 ## Resources